ctmrbio/stag-mwc/docs/source/modules.rst

 Mappers
 *******
 |full_name| allows the use of regular read mapping tools to map the quality
 controlled reads to any reference database.
-All mappers can optionally summarize read counts per annotated feature via one of two options: 1) supplying a two-column tab-separated annotation file with one annotation per reference sequence, or 2) supplying a GTF or SAF format annotation file for features on the reference sequences.
+All mappers can be used to map reads against several different databases (see :ref:`Mapping to multiple databases` below).
+In addition, all mappers can optionally summarize read counts per annotated feature via one of two options: 1) supplying a two-column tab-separated annotation file with one annotation per reference sequence, or 2) supplying a GTF or SAF format annotation file for features on the reference sequences.
 Option number 1 uses a custom Python script (``make_count_table.py``) to merge read counts per annotation which works well for annotations as large as your memory allows, and option number 2 uses `featureCounts`_ to summarize read counts per annotated feature.
 Option number 2 is more flexible and normally faster for typical annotation scenarios, but might not work when the number of unique features is much lower than the number of reference sequences.
 Read more about these alternatives in :ref:`Summarizing read counts` below.

 BBMap
 -----